Best Cell Phone Plans & Carriers in Little Rock, AR

 - Rural Outskirts: As you move further from Little Rock into more sparsely populated or rural parts of Pulaski County and beyond, significant dead zones or areas with very weak signal can still be encountered, regardless of the provider.

-This score reflects a generally positive mobile connectivity experience in Little Rock.
-It accounts for strong 4G LTE coverage, widespread and expanding 5G, and robust performance in most urban and suburban environments.
-The score is slightly tempered by the potential for minor variations around the river, in older buildings, or in very rural outskirts.
+This increased score reflects a generally positive mobile connectivity experience in Little Rock, specifically noting the maturity and widespread deployment of Mid-band 5G which has dramatically improved speed and capacity.
+The score is slightly tempered by the continued potential for minor variations around the river, in older buildings, or in very rural outskirts.
 For a city of its size, economic importance, and unique geography, Little Rock offers a very solid foundation for mobile connectivity.

 Network Performance in Little Rock